meteor-utilities/React-Form-Containers/README.md

 - `errorCallback`: a function to call on error.
 - `successCallback`: a function to call on success.
 - `methodName`: the name of the method to submit the form to.
+- `labelFunction`: a function that will be called on each field's name to get the label (for example, an internationalization function).

 ### `EditDocument`